 There are HUNDREDS of photos on this website- and most of my favourites are taken using the drone.
 For me, that’s reason enough to keep bringing it along.

 What to look for when choosing the perfect drone for travel

 Whether you’re looking for your first drone, or just one which is more portable than your regular drone, there are several important factors to consider when choosing the best travel drone for you.
 Of course, the most important question is ‘what do you want the drone for?’

-Best travel drone- how to choose
+Best travel drone- questions to ask

 1)- Is the drone for an adult or a child?
 (If a child, go cheap to start)

 2)- Have you flown a drone or model airplane before?
 (If no, consider going cheaper until you build your confidence)

 3)- Is it for fun, or do you want to get high-quality footage that you will use on a blog/ video/ for future reference?
 (If so, choose the best you can afford)